vitesh-reddy/Blogify/README.md

 # Blogify

 Blogify is a full-stack blog editor built with the MERN stack and styled with Tailwind CSS.
-You can write, save, and publish blog posts with a smooth Auto-save after 5 seconds of inactivity using `Debouncing` and draft system—just like a modern blogging platform.
+You can write, save, publish, **delete**, and manage blog posts with a smooth auto-save `(using debouncing)` and draft system.

 ---